Las Vegas, New Mexico: Cowboy Reunions

 Beginning in 1915, the Las Vegas Cowboys' Reunions were held annually until 1931; then in 1939, the Cowboys' Reunions were re-established.
 Their slogan was, "Git Fer Vegas, Cowboy!"
 These reunions were organized by a group of ranching families and cowboys which soon became the Las Vegas Cowboys' Reunion Association.
 The Reunions celebrated ranching life, which began in northern New Mexico in the early 1800s and continues into the 21st century.
 The annual affair included pie eating contests, barbecues, parades, banquets, balls, and "ranch rodeos."
 In the early years, celebrities—cowhands as well as big-name bands, movie stars like Tom Mix, and artists such as Randall Davey—came to Las Vegas for this event.
 In later years, famous cowhands participated in the Cowboys' Reunion Rodeos.
 The Cowboys' Reunions reflected the occupations of the area and attracted huge crowds for their four days of events.
 In 1952, the Cowboys' Reunion Association invited the Rough Riders Association to join them at the annual rodeo.

 Outlaws

-The arrival of the railroad in 1879 brought with it businesses, development and new residents, both respectable and dubious.
+The arrival of the railroad in 1879 also brought businesses, development and new residents, both respectable and dubious.
 Murderers, robbers, thieves, gamblers, gunmen, swindlers, vagrants, and tramps poured in, transforming the eastern side of the settlement into a virtually lawless brawl.
-Among the notorious characters were such legends of the Old West as: dentist Doc Holliday and his girlfriend Big Nose Kate, Dave Rudabaugh, Jesse James, Billy the Kid, Wyatt Earp, Mysterious Dave Mather, Hoodoo Brown, and Handsome Harry the Dancehall Rustler.
+Among the notorious characters were such legends of the Old West as dentist Doc Holliday and his girlfriend Big Nose Kate, Dave Rudabaugh, Jesse James, Billy the Kid, Wyatt Earp, Mysterious Dave Mather, Hoodoo Brown, and Handsome Harry the Dancehall Rustler.

-Historian Ralph Emerson Twitchell once claimed regarding the Old West, "Without exception there was no town which harbored a more disreputable gang of desperadoes and outlaws than did Las Vegas."
+Historian Ralph Emerson Twitchell once claimed, regarding the Old West, "Without exception there was no town which harbored a more disreputable gang of desperadoes and outlaws than did Las Vegas."